GoogleCloudPlatform/ai-on-gke/applications/ray/README.md

 1. If needed, git clone https://github.com/GoogleCloudPlatform/ai-on-gke

-2. `cd ai-on-gke/ray-on-gke/user`
+2. `cd applications/ray`

-3. Edit `variables.tf` with your GCP settings.
+3. Edit `workloads.tfvars` with your GCP settings.
 The `<your user name>` that you specify will become a K8s namespace for your Ray services.

 4. Run `terraform init`